wp-plugins/freshdesk-support/readme.txt

 1. This screen shot shows the Settings Screen.
 2. This shows the comments page where a new action('Convert to ticket') added to make the comment as a ticket.
 3. This shows the comments page with 'View Ticket' option showing if the comment is already converted to ticket.
+4. This shows the comment link in the ticket description.

 == Changelog ==
+= 1.3 =
+ Added comment link to ticket description
 = 1.2 =
-	Latest Release
- - Fix for the error message("The plugin does not have a valid header.") on enabling plugin = 1.1 =
+ Fix for the error message("The plugin does not have a valid header.") on enabling plugin = 1.1 =
 Previous revision.
 Bug Fix: